memgraph/docs/docs/reference-guide/storage-modes.md

 For on-disk storage RocksDB has its own WAL files and is responsible for durability.
 Memgraph confirms COMMIT only if write to RocksDB was successful.

-For in-memory storages Memgraph has it's own WAL files to which deltas (changes) are written.

 ### Memory control
 - when will memory be reduced for disk and when for main-memory storage.
 - how we implemented compaction